Moment sequences of Beta distribution: First, partial results

-14) $2^{n}M_{n}(5/2,1/2,1/2)$ does not exist in OEIS, it's g.f. of this sequence is $\frac{1}{\sqrt{1-18x+65x^{2}}}$ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
-Visibly this sequence is closely related to sequence A084771 in OEIS by appropriate binomial transform.
-Compare Lemma \ref{binomial}. \end{corollary}
+15) $2^{n}M_{n}(5/2,1/2,1/2)$ is not listed in OEIS.
+The g.f. of this sequence is $1/\sqrt{1-18x+65x^{2}}$ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
+Visibly this sequence is closely related to sequence A084771 in OEIS by appropriate binomial transform (Lemma \ref{binomial}). \end{corollary}

 Now, we examine some examples connected with Catalan numbers.

 \begin{corollary} 1) $M_{n}(-1,1/2,3/2)$ 'Riordan numbers' i.e., sequence A005043 in OEIS.
 This is so since by Lemma \ref{gen} its generating function is equal to $(1\allowbreak-\allowbreak\sqrt{(1-3x)/(1+x)})/(2x)$ as given in unnumbered formula on page 87 of \cite{Bern99}.